 - IP address - the first available IP address is selected.
 One IP address is assigned to the VS created using an instance package for free.

-- Port speed - depends on the billing plan limit.
-If the port speed Max limit in the billing plan is set to unlimited, the port speed in the instance package will also be set to unlimited.
-If the port speed Max limit in the billing plan is set to a certain value, the port speed in the instance package will be set to that same value.
+- Port speed - depends on the bucket limit.
+If the port speed Max limit in the bucket is set to unlimited, the port speed in the instance package will also be set to unlimited.
+If the port speed Max limit in the bucket is set to a certain value, the port speed in the instance package will be set to that same value.

-When you build a VS using an instance package, certain billing plan limits will not apply to that VS:
+When you build a VS using an instance package, certain bucket limits will not apply to that VS:

 - Data read/written and input/output requests are not billed for disks of the VS built using an instance package.
 The VSs disk size will be defined by the disk size indicated in the selected instance package.

 - The Limits & Prices for Network Zones will only apply to the VSs that overuse the bandwidth limit set in the selected instance package.
 A free IP address is assigned to the VS. The VSs port speed, data sent and data received are not billed until the VS overuses the instance package's bandwidth limit.
 After that, the data the VS sends and receives will be billed according to the Price over free units cost.